regensa18/AdvProg2018/README.md

 If there are any updates from upstream, you can get the latest commits and integrate it into your fork by using the following Git command:
 `git pull upstream master`

+Merge conflicts may arise since the repository is updated weekly and may have overlapping changes with the `master` branch in your own forked repository.
+If merge conflict happens, please always use latest commit from `upstream`.
+Your works are safe as long you put in in its own separate branches, e.g. `lab-week-1`, `lab-week-2`, and so forth.

 ## Tutorial Demonstration Mechanism